 Captain Starlight (born Harry Readford) is a larger than life larrikin hero who started his most notorious adventure close to Longreach on what was then the Bowen Downs Station.
 Although technically a ‘villain’, as he was a cattle duffer (thief), his cheeky plan and excellent bushmanship endeared him to ordinary people in his own time and ever since.
 His incredible journey from Longreach to South Australia with over 1000 stolen cattle has gone down in the history books.

-At Nogo Station you can see the ruins of stockyards where he is said to have kept some of his stolen cattle before starting the journey south.
+At Nogo Station you can see the ruins of stockyards where he is said to have kept some of his stolen cattle before starting the journey south, plus a recreation of his billabong campsite.
 On our Starlight’s Cruise Experience, you can discover the whole story in the Starlight’s Sound & Light Spectacular Picture Show with an exclusive movie commissioned by the Kinnons.
 In the Harry Redford Old Time Tent Show you’ll enjoy a hilarious fictional account set in the same era.

 Photo courtesy of modernfarmer.com

 Probably Australia’s best-known bush poet, Banjo Paterson will be forever remembered for ‘Waltzing Matilda’, the song associated internationally with Australia.
 ‘Banjo’ whose real name was Andrew Barton Paterson, was born in 1864 in New South Wales, and was a solicitor, journalist, war correspondent and soldier as well as a poet.
 While staying with friends at Dagworth Station near Winton in 1895, he wrote ‘Waltzing Matilda’ and it was first performed at the North Gregory Hotel in Winton.
-There is a statue commemorating him in Winton and the the Waltzing Matilda Centre there attracted thousands of visitors before it burnt down in 2015.
-It is currently being rebuilt and we hope to see it reopen in 2017.
+There is a statue commemorating him in Winton and the Waltzing Matilda Centre there has been rebuilt bigger and better than ever after a fire in 2015.
+It is scheduled to reopen in late April 2018.
 Join our Winton Discovery Experience to follow in Banjo’s footsteps.